-I have spent most of my life trying to empower women.
+I have spent most of my life trying to teach women to own and be in their power.

 Being in our power means we allow ourselves to be who we truly are and be in that truth, give voice to that truth, at all times.
 It means having our voices, taking up space, having full access to our dreams, desires and imaginations, knowing how to constructively advocate for ourselves and others.

-Now I understand that as important as it is for women to find their way back to their true power, it is equally important for women to learn how to share that power.
-Only when we are in our true power does the understanding of how to do this organically arise.
-We must then train ourselves to value sharing power and strive towards giving it active presence in our lives, rather than slipping back into patterns and behaviors that are encouraged or expected in our present culture.
+Now I understand that as important as it is for women to find their way back to their true power, it is equally important for women to learn how to share that power once they get it.
+Let’s train ourselves to value sharing power even as we acquire power, rather than slipping back into patterns and behaviors that are encouraged in our present culture: those of dominance and power hoarding.

 Dr. Keltner’s study and others show that power does not need to be the Machiavellian nightmare we have been led to believe.
-We do not need to kill, deceive and manipulate in order to get it.
+We do not need to kill, deceive and manipulate in order to get it and keep it.
 Rather, studies show that we attain power through values most of us believe in and support.
-Displays of “enthusiasm, kindness, focus, calmness and openness” (48) lead others in a community or collective to give us power because they believe our actions are and will be for the greater good of others and the whole.
-This is actually how we rise to a position of power.
+Displays of “enthusiasm, kindness, focus, calmness and openness” (48) lead others in a community to give us power because they believe our actions will be for the greater good.
+This is how we rise to a position of power.
 The paradox is that once we attain power, we tend to lose these capacities.
 Power often leads to: “empathy deficits, self-serving impulsivity, incivility and disrespect and narratives of exceptionalism”(101).
 This ends up with a destructive fall from power or worse, wanton abuse of that power.

 If we take these findings to heart, we can learn to avoid this pitfall and hold our power with respect, maintaining the values we would like to see in our leaders.
 As women, it is important for us to bear all this in mind as we claim and reclaim our power in this culture.